Yorubaname/yorubaname-website/README.md

 The application would start up and can be accessed on port 8081.

+### Running the Website Application In in-memory mode
+It is also possible to run the application with the datastore being in-memory.

+The advantage is that, in that case, there won't be a need to install Mysql and the application can function without any external dependencies.

+The disadvantage is that whatever you add to the dictionary won't be durably persisted and would be lost on restart.

+To start the application in in-memory mode, specify `inmemory` as the active profile when starting the application.
+For example:

+`mvn spring-boot:run -Dspring.profiles.active=inmemory`

 ### Configuring ElasticSearch Properties

 The ElasticSearch module does not require the installation of ElasticSearch as it will run with an embedded ElasticSearch instance: